Looking after your eyes

 Most people don’t have a perfectly shaped cornea.
 However, an irregularly curved cornea can sometimes cause blurred vision and this is known as astigmatism.
 This is very common and is not a disease.

 The good news is astigmatism is easy to diagnose during a routine eye test and rest assured, it’s also easy to correct with glasses or contact lenses and in some cases laser surgery.
 Your optometrist will recommend the best option for you.

 We’re here to help.
-If you have any questions about astigmatism speak to your optometrist or book an eye test today.
+If you have any questions about astigmatism, speak to your optometrist or

 For most people, cataracts occur naturally through the process of ageing.
 A cataract clouds the lens of your eye, making it look milky, and the condition becomes worse over time.
 Symptoms include hazy vision causing blurred or distorted images, colours that appear more yellow and needing more light to see clearly.

 Most cataracts develop just with age.
 They tend to affect people over 65, but it can vary – with some affected earlier and some with no issues until their 70s.
 Most of us will have some form of cataract development by around 80.

 It’s worth noting that aside from age, other risk factors include long-term exposure to sunlight, smoking and family history.

 What will I notice if I’m developing cataracts?

 You might not notice much at all early on, but as they progress they can cause cloudy, blurred or dim vision.
 Some people say it’s like looking through a dirty window.

 It’s also quite common for people to feel sensitive to glare - especially on a bright sunny day or when driving at night on artificially lit roads.
 If you need to change glasses or contact lens prescriptions more frequently, that can be a sign too.